transloadit/uppy/docs/companion.md

 ### `oauthOrigin` `COMPANION_OAUTH_ORIGIN` (required)

 An [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) specifying
-allowed origins.
+allowed origins, or an array of origins (comma-separated origins in `COMPANION_OAUTH_ORIGIN`).
 Any browser request from a different origin will not receive OAuth2 tokens.
 Set it to `*` to allow all (not recommended).
+If an array is provided and none matches, or if Uppy is served from an origin that is not listed, the OAuth request won’t complete.

 #### `uploadUrls` `COMPANION_UPLOAD_URLS`